 - Trust fund employment taxes are not dischargeable in bankruptcy.

 - Taxes that are a result of tax fraud are not dischargeable in bankruptcy.

 - Discharging taxes in bankruptcy does not remove a tax lien.
 Although the underlying tax liability is discharged, the tax lien will remain, and will have to be dealt with separately.

 - Penalties and interest that are connected to dischargeable taxes are also dischargeable.

 - The filing of a prior bankruptcy tolls or extends the statute of limitations in certain circumstances.

 Let Us Guide You Through the Process

 Although the dischargeability of income taxes in bankruptcy can be a bit complex, it is manageable with the assistance of an experienced attorney.
-To schedule a free consultation with NewPoint Law Group, call 1-800-358-0305 or contact us online today.
+To schedule a free consultation with the NewPoint Law Group, LLP, call 800-358-0305 or contact us online today.